gautamkumar1/Domorph-Agent/README.md

 2. Replace all occurrences of "oldtext" with "newtext"
 3. Restart the website server
 4. Return information about the update

-## How It Works

-### System Components

-1. **Agent (agent.js)**: The AI assistant that processes user messages and calls the appropriate tools
-2. **Tools (tools.js)**: Functions for scraping websites and editing HTML content
-3. **Routes (route.js)**: API endpoints for interacting with the agent
-4. **System Prompt (system-prompt.js)**: Instructions for the AI assistant

-### Workflow

-1. User sends a message to the `/chat` endpoint
-2. The message is processed to detect commands (URLs or HTML update commands)
-3. The agent processes the message and calls the appropriate tools
-4. The results are returned to the user

-### Console Logging

-The system includes extensive console logging to track:
-- Incoming user messages
-- Tool execution
-- Website scraping progress
-- HTML updates
-- Server status

 ## Troubleshooting